-We’ve discussed several exercises focused on thoracic spine mobility during overhead lifting but having thoracic extension for more shoulder extended positions such as dips is also important.
+We’ve discussed several exercises focused on thoracic spine mobility during overhead lifting, but having thoracic extension for more shoulder extended positions such as dips is also important.
 Enter Bear Rolls, which mobilize the thoracic spine while working shoulder HABD and extension.
-A great drill to do before dips, muscle ups, and bench press.
+A great drill to do before dips, muscle-ups, and bench press.

 KB Arm Bar

 As if the kettlebell isn’t a great enough training tool already, it can do wonders for your thoracic spine mobility and strength.
-Start supine with kettlebell straight overhead in one arm.
+Start supine with straight kettlebell overhead in one arm.
 Bend up the same side leg as the arm stabilizing the kettlebell and push over onto the opposite side.
 Keeping your top leg flexed and flat on the floor, slowly allow the shoulder of the arm stabilizing the kettlebell to drop down to the floor behind you.
 Paused in a restricted range before pressing back to the start position.
-Pro tip: exhale as the shoulder reaches for increased range of motion and thoracic mobility.
+Pro tip: exhale as the shoulder reaches for an increased range of motion and thoracic mobility.

 Quad Rotation with Band Assist or Resistance

-Many people use quadruped rotations to improve thoracic spine mobility but using a resistance band can be a great way to take it up a notch.
+Many people use quadruped rotations to improve thoracic spine mobility, but using a resistance band can be a great way to take it up a notch.
 Attaching a resistance band to a rig can then allow you to assist or resist thoracic spine motion.
 Both will have good mobility & control benefits.

 Quadruped Reach & Rotate

 A slight twist to a traditional thoracic spine mobility assessment.
-Adding a resistance band for assisted and resisted rotation can really take your thoracic mobility to the next level.
+Adding a resistance band for assisted and resisted rotation can take your thoracic mobility to the next level.
 Be sure to sit back on your heels to maintain lumbar position.
 Pro tip: try leading with your eyes during upward rotation to gain an additional bit of thoracic motion.